cryoTUD/locscale/README.md

 ## Bugs and questions

-For bug reports please use the [GitLab issue tracker](https://gitlab.tudelft.nl/aj-lab/locscale/issues).
+For bug reports please use the [GitHub issue tracker](https://github.com/issues/assigned)).